-We took a ferry to Nakadori Islands and stayed at Hotel Margherita located at the top of a small peak.
-Every room offers beautiful views of the sea, including wonderful sunrises and sunsets.
-If you visit Goto Islands during summer, please make reservations for the ferry beforehand, but during winter season there is no need to book ahead of time.
-The restaurant at Hotel Margherita served a mixed fusion style of Japanese and European foods.
-The capacity of this accommodation is not large, so the restaurant was not crowded and we could receive nice service from the staff.
+The restaurant at Hotel Margherita served a mixed fusion style of Japanese and European foods with local rich vegetables and fresh fish.
+The capacity of this accommodation is not large, so the restaurant was not crowded.
+We could receive nice service from the staff.
 Cooked fish and Sashimi (raw fish) were great, but I preferred Goto beef much more.
 Goto cows were exported to Kobe to become Japanese famous Kobe beef, so the quality of beef is very high.
 It tasted juicy and tender.

 Nagasaki is known as a Dejima, a special trading district established in the Edo Era.
 From the 17th Century, Japan opened its doors to enable a few European countries to come and exchange goods.
 As a result, Christian missionaries came to Japan and Nagasaki became one of the influential areas of Christianity in Japan.

 Goto Islands are also famous for their beautiful and old churches, because missionaries had spread from Nagasaki.
 We visited some of them, but I didn’t take a picture so as not to disturb the local people.
 The atmosphere was so calm and strong with the deep beliefs of islanders.

 Each church was so small compared to big city ones.
 Decoration was simple and sophisticated and had been created very carefully with extreme attention.
 My kids were overwhelmed with the solemness of each church.
 In Goto Islands, every small village had their own church.
 It was amazing to see various kinds of architecture.

 How to get there